 Post To API

-In order to use this you’ll need to be on our Enterprise level plan and have your own API integrated into our system.
-With this is enabled you can have our system send your questionnaire’s results to your API in the form of a JSON file.
-If you would like to learn more about this option we encourage you to reach out to your Account Manager or reach out to us at: proservices@buildfire.com
+In order to use this you’ll need to have your own API integrated into our system.
+With this enabled, you can have our system send your questionnaire’s results to your API in the form of a JSON file.
+Simply input the API URL you would like the information to be sent.

 Show Question Count In Header